NimaFrj/Debiasing/README.md

 # Debiasing
-This code is part of the MIT intro to deep learning course which is updated by me
+This code is part of the MIT intro to deep learning course